chewyuenrachael/pythUsdToken/README.md

 ### **4. Is there a maximum supply of tokens?**
 Currently, there is no cap on the total supply of tokens.
 However, a cap can be introduced if needed.

-### **5. What happens if the contract runs out of ETH?**
-If the contract does not have enough ETH to fulfill burn requests, the transaction will fail.
-Implementing ETH reserve management strategies is recommended < working on this.